philipp-spiess/philipp-spiess.github.io/content/blog/scheduling-in-react/index.md

 ReactDOM.render(<App />, container);
 ```

 _ℹ️ This example uses [React Hooks](https://reactjs.org/docs/hooks-intro.html).
-If you're not familiar with this new React feature, take a look at the [CodeSandbox code](https://codesandbox.io/s/j3zrqpzkr5).
+If you’re not familiar with this new React feature, take a look at the [CodeSandbox code](https://codesandbox.io/s/j3zrqpzkr5).
 In addition, you might wonder why we use two different state variables for this example.
-We'll find out why this is needed in a bit._
+We’ll find out why this is needed in a bit._

 Try it out!
 Type a name (e.g. "Ada Stewart") in the search box below and see how it works: